pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

 ```
    Was a custom data library being used to generate the report data?
 - Line comments:
+  - L65: There are many commented lines in the section containing surface definitions.
+If they aren't being used and don't contain helpful information, I'd recommend that they be removed.
+  -
   - L467: Setting the `openmc.Materials.cross_sections` attribute to a hard-coded path is going to cause a problem.
 I'd suggest setting this attribute as if the cross sections are included in the same directory as the Python script and add a comment above that line on how to set the environment variable `OPENMC_CROSS_SECTIONS` in case the learner would prefer to do this instead.
   - L4240: I'd recomment placing the comment on the group structure at the end of this array above this line for clarity.
   -